jaydenman/jayden-blog.github.io/README.md

 ## Installation

-You can choose one of the following methods to install Not Pure Poole:
+You can choose one of the following methods to install Jayden blog:

-- Directly specify the `not-pure-poole` gem.
+- Directly specify the `jayden-blog` gem.

-    1. Add `gem 'not-pure-poole'` into your `Gemfile`.
+    1. Add `gem 'jayden-blog'` into your `Gemfile`.
     2. Add the below lines into your `_config.yml`.

         ```yml
         plugins:
-          - not-pure-poole
+          - jayden-blog
         ```

-- If your site is hosted on GitHub Pages, you can use [`jekyll-remote-theme`](https://github.com/benbalter/jekyll-remote-theme) to import the master branch of Not Pure Poole.
+- If your site is hosted on GitHub Pages, you can use [`jekyll-remote-theme`](https://github.com/benbalter/jekyll-remote-theme) to import the master branch of Jayden blog.

     1. Add `gem 'jekyll-remote-theme'` into your `Gemfile`.
     2. Add the below lines into your `_config.yml`.